niarada/remedy/examples/docs/public/templates.md

 <li>love</li>
 ```

+#### rx-content

+Sometimes you may need to evaluate an expression for insertion into an "opaque" tag.
+Opaque tags are those that do not render expressions for their contents, they are: `<code>`, `<script>` and `<style>`.

+You may use  `rx-content` to do this, and whatever is evaluated here will be appended to the contents of the tag.

 ### Class name helper

 There is a small helper for rendering class names, to free one from using trinaries in the class attribute.
 In the class attribute, prefix a name with the ¢ symbol (Option-4 on MacOS) to have it resolve if the scoped value is truthy.